-Selection of most appropriate medication for bacterial skin infections is based on the severity of symptoms present, any local information on antibiotic resistance (if a particular antibiotic does not work) and results from microbiological results (NICE BNF, 2020).
+The Selection of the most appropriate medication for bacterial skin infections is based on the severity of symptoms present, any local information on antibiotic resistance (if a particular antibiotic does not work), and results from microbiological results (NICE BNF, 2020).

 Typical skin products used in the treatment of skin infections include: